clinton9290/Great-Tenang-Doc/README.md

 <img src="https://user-images.githubusercontent.com/22178479/155061267-26c21d20-3d09-45d1-b835-28661dc1ce53.png" width="300" height="500">

 - user must fill in all the details
+- there is some retriction on which the user age must start frp, 16 to 70 years old.
+If the user age does not meet the condition, the user not eligible for registration for great Tenang and will not proceed to the next page.
 - once complete click on the submit button and proceed to the login page

 ### Step 4 : Login Page